jasonmacduffie/isles-of-maga/language.md

 More exotic languages:
 - Demonish, the language of Demons (Demonish alphabet)
-- Dragonish, the language of Dragons (Dragonish alphabet)
+- Dragonish, the language of Dragons (Dragonish alphabet).
+Magic-Users also start with knowledge of Dragonish, which is the usual language for magical texts.
+This is independent of any intelligence bonus.
 - Giantish, the language of Giants (Giantish alphabet)
 - Sylvish, the language of Dryads and Treants (Demonic alphabet)